Sunday, 4 September 2016

 XVI Sunday after Pentecost

-The sixteenth Sunday after Pentecost is of semi-double rite and its liturgical colour, until Vespers, is green.
-This year it the third Sunday of September.
+The sixteenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
+This year it the first Sunday of September.
+The Autumn volume of the Breviary, the Pars Autumnalis, began at Vespers yesterday.
 The Gospel pericopes from St. Luke tell of the LORD healing the man with dropsy on the Sabbath.
-The week ahead sees the celebration of the September Ember Days, traditionally days of fasting and penance.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
-The Office hymn was Jam sol recedit igneus, sung with the Doxology of the Incarnation.
-The antiphon on the Magnificat was Ne reminiscaris for the Saturday before the third Sunday of September.
-After the collect of the feast a commemoration was sung of the preceding feast of the Holy Name of Mary.
-The Suffrage was omitted.
-At Compline Te lucis was sung with the Doxology of the Incarnation and the Dominical preces were omitted.
+The Office hymn was Jam sol recedit igneus.
+The antiphon on the Magnificat was Cum audisset Job for the Saturday before the first Sunday of September.
+After the collect of the Sunday the Suffrage of the Saints was sung.
+At Compline the Dominical preces were sung.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.